shreyavkd/Chatbot/README.md

 # Finance Chatbot

 ### Overview
 A simple question-answering system (chatbot) that allows a user to ask questions about finance-related topics and get an answer.
+Uses gpt-4o-mini via OpenAI client.

 ---

-### Client
+### Prerequisites
-Uses OpenAI client (gpt-4o-mini)
+- Python 3.7 or higher
+- OpenAI API key

 ---